 Polaroid Originals – Reclaim

-In a world of fast-evolving tech and the feed frenzy, nostalgia has become dish of the day.
+In a world of fast-evolving tech and the feed frenzy, nostalgia has become the dish of the day.
 Whether consumers were privy to the original or not, everyone from Netflix to Urban Outfitters is serving up the throwback trend.
 But Polaroid need not pay homage.
-They’re a true original, and amongst the ‘vintage inspired’, they’re firmly holding on to their origins and stepping back in as the genuine article.
+They’re a true original, and amongst the ‘vintage inspired’ they’re firmly holding on to their origins and stepping back in as the genuine article.

 Expect The Unexpected – Revolt